swapnil604/wildwing-icicle/README.md

 ## Acknowledgements

-T his work was supported by the National Science Foundation (NSF) funded AI institute for Intelligent Cyberinfrastructure with Computational Learning in the Environment ([ICICLE](https://icicle.osu.edu/)) under [Award #2112606](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2112606).
+T his work was supported by the National Science Foundation (NSF) funded AI institute for Intelligent Cyberinfrastructure with Computational Learning in the Environment ([ICICLE](https://icicle.osu.edu/)) under [OAC #2112606](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2112606).

 This work was also supported by the [Imageomics Institute](https://imageomics.org), which is funded by the US National Science Foundation's Harnessing the Data Revolution (HDR) program under [Award #2118240](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2118240) (Imageomics: A New Frontier of Biological Information Powered by Knowledge-Guided Machine Learning).